Roman–Jewish Treaty: Impact

 One mysterious incident that may or may not have happened involves Josephus recording a complaint from the Hasmoneans about Seleucid depredations around Joppa.
 Josephus records an appeal from the Hasmoneans to the Romans to ask them to demand the Seleucids restore Hasmonean control of the coastal region, as well as the end of a Seleucid embargo on Judean exports.
 The incident is undated and the resolution unclear, although the Hasmoneans would eventually control the coastal region.
 Historian Chris Seeman suggests that this most likely happened c.
 113-112 BCE during the reign of John Hyrcanus, and that the Jewish appeal was apparently successful in getting the Seleucids under King Antiochus IX to back down.

 The treaty's relevance came to an end with the Hasmonean civil war between Aristobulus II and Hyrcanus II.
 Both feuding brothers appealed to Roman general Pompey.
 Pompey was then in the region after participating in the Third Mithridatic War, defeating King Tigranes of Armenia, and subjugating the remnant Seleucids in Antioch.
 Pompey seems to have been informed about the long-standing alliance, and even allowed some of its provision to influence the eventual settlement.
 Regardless, the outcome surely soured most Jews on Rome, previously a distant if powerful friend, but now overlord.
-The Hasmoneans reduced to client king status, still managing internal affairs, but their political independence shattered.
+The Hasmoneans were reduced to client king status.
+They still managed internal Judean affairs, but their political independence was shattered.